cltl/ma-communicative-robots/projects/memory/README.md

 python evaluation.py --results_path RESULTS_PATH --save_path SAVE_PATH
 ```

 `RESULTS_PATH` should be a directory path in the `results` directory. and `SAVE_PATH` should be where you want to save the evaluation results.
-For example, you can run the scripts with `python evaluation.py --results_path results/original/t0pp_baseline --save_path evaluation/original`.
-Here we want to evaluate the results of the model `t5.1.1.lm100k.base` with the prompt `baseline`.
+For example, you can run the scripts with `python evaluation.py --results_path results/original/t5.1.1.lm100k.base_baseline --save_path evaluation/original`.
+Here we want to evaluate the results of the model `t5.1.1.lm100k.base` with the prompt `baseline`, on the original dataset.

 At the moment, the evaluation metric is only simple global_accuracy.
 Nihed will implement other metrics and then modify the `evaluation_wrapper` method.
 Its argument `metrics` is currently by default `metrics: list = ["global_accuracy"]`.
 More metrics sholud be added to this list.